-- c.
-"MCBA is proud to present in Performance, or - "MCBA is proud to present in State Championships Performance, - d.
-Drum Major(s) (Drum Major Name(s)) and the (School Name) Marching Band" - D. The band's performance time will begin with the first note and/or first step following the end of the official announcement. - E. A band must start their performance within 30 seconds of the conclusion of the announcement.
-If the band has failed to start their performance within 30 seconds of conclusion of the announcement, the Timing and Penalties judge will commence timing and adjudication will begin. - F. Bands are permitted a performance time of 6 minutes to 10 minutes. - G. Timing and judging will end with the cessation of live music and/or movement. - H. Following their performance, the band must vacate the Performance Area within the remaining time of their 14-minute Performance Block.
+"MCBA is proud to present in State Championships Performance,

+- d.
+Drum Major(s) (Drum Major Name(s)) and the (School Name) Marching Band" - D. The band's performance time will begin with the first note and/or first step following the end of the official announcement. - E. A band must start their performance within 4:00 minutes of taking the field, or 30 seconds after the conclusion of the announcement, whichever is longer.
+If the band has failed to start their performance within this time frame, the Timing and Penalties judge will commence timing and adjudication will begin as appropriate. - F. Bands are permitted a performance time of 6 minutes to 10 minutes. - G. Timing and judging will end with the cessation of live music and/or movement. - H. Following their performance, the band must vacate the Performance Area within the remaining time of their 14-minute Performance Block.
 If there is less than 2 minutes remaining in their 14-minute Performance Block, the band shall be allowed 2 minutes to vacate the Performance Area.
 Vacating the Performance Area is defined as having all personnel, equipment, and props outside of the Performance Area and all secession of music.